alexandrainst/danlp/docs/models/embeddings.md

 ## 🔧 Training details for Flair embeddings

-Thus repository provides pretrained Flair word embeddings trained on Danish data from Wikipedia and EuroParl both forwards and backwards.
+This repository provides pretrained Flair word embeddings trained on Danish data from Wikipedia and EuroParl both forwards and backwards.
 To see the code for training the Flair embeddings have a look at  [Flairs GitHub](https://github.com/zalandoresearch/flair).

 The hyperparameter are set as follows: `hidden_size=1032`, `nlayers=1`, `sequence_length=250`, `mini_batch_size=50`,
 `max_epochs=5`